pitzcarraldo/springfox-sample/README.md

 Open http://localhost:8080/swagger-ui.html and check the **Models** section on the bottom.

+## Run with IDE

+You need to setup Lombok for your IDE.
+Please refer [this article](https://www.baeldung.com/lombok-ide).

 ## Branches

 - **master**: Use latest 3.0.0-SNAPSHOT version which has a issue.
 (May 27, 2019)